 EPF Membership Continues

-Till now the EPF membership rules was linked with the employment.
+Till now the EPF membership rules were linked with the employment.
 You become a member of EPF with the joining of a new job.
-Once you become jobless and withdraw your PF balance, the membership ceases to exist.
+Once you become jobless and withdraw your PF balance, the member ceases to exist.

 But, now your membership would continue up to the retirement age.
 The EPF membership has become independent of the job.